|Article Types||Submission Guidelines||Tips for Easier Manuscript|

 The AHA Scientific Publishing Ethical Conduct Policy (PDF) contains the full ethical conduct policy.

-Statements, opinions, and results of studies published in Circulation are those of the authors and do not reflect the policy or position of the American Heart Association, and the American Heart Association provides no warranty as to their accuracy or reliability.
+Statements, opinions, and results of studies published in Hypertension are those of the authors and do not reflect the policy or position of the American Heart Association, and the American Heart Association provides no warranty as to their accuracy or reliability.